The most important pre-Columbian cultures in America

 Vicus culture

 The Vicus culture developed in the current region of Piura, between 200 BC and 300 AD.
 They stood out for their skill in the field of metalworkingThey worked with gold, silver and copper with remarkable skill.
 In addition, they made ceramics with various decorative motifs, ranging from the simplest to the most complex and detailed.
-It was common to create deep graves, dug in the shape of a boot, which could reach up to 10 meters.
+It was common to create deep gravesThese caves, carved in a boot shape, could reach up to 10 meters in height.
+In short, the pre-Columbian cultures of the Americas left an impressive legacy in architecture, astronomy, mathematics, and religion.
+These civilizations not only influenced their contemporaries, but their impact remains relevant today.